rstudio/plumber/README.md

 <!-- badges: end -->

-Plumber allows you to create a web API by merely decorating your existing R source code with special comments.
+Plumber allows you to create a web API by merely decorating your existing R source code with `roxygen2`-like comments.
 Take a look at an example.

 ```r
 # plumber.R